Searching for Realizations of Finite Metric Spaces in Tight Spans: Computing a realization in the tight span

 \section{Computing a realization in the tight span}

-In this section we shall present our algorithm for computing realizations using the tight span.
-We also prove that it is guaranteed to work for some special types of metrics.
+We now present our algorithm for computing realizations using the tight span.
+We also prove that it is guaranteed to yield an optimal solution for some special types of metrics.
 Given a finite metric space \((X,D)\), the basic idea of our algorithm is to select, for each pair $\{x,y\}$ of distinct elements in $X$, a shortest path from $k_x$ to $k_y$ in \(G_D\).
 The union of these paths is then a realization of $(X,D)$.
 This is summarized in the form of pseudo-code in Algorithm~\ref{alg:basic}.

 Pseudocode for the function \texttt{find\_path} is presented in Algorithm~\ref{alg:findpath}.
 This function essentially computes, for any vertex \(u\) of \(G_D\) and any \(x \in X\), a shortest path from \(u\) to \(k_x\) in \(G_D\).
 To avoid computing the whole graph \(G_D\), it constructs such a path edge by edge employing the polyhedron \(P_D\) as follows.
 It computes in polynomial time from the description of \(P_D\) all vertices \(v\) of \(G_D\) that are adjacent to \(u\) in \(G_D\).
 Among these vertices, one with \(D_{\infty}(u,k_x) = D_{\infty}(u,v) + D_{\infty}(v,k_x)\) that minimizes \(D_{\infty}(v,k_x)\) is selected.
-We refer to this as a \emph{simplex step} from \(u\) that \emph{arrives} at vertex \(v\), since this is similar to one step in Dantzig's well-known simplex algorithm \citep{dan-63}.
+We refer to this as a \emph{simplex step} from \(u\) that \emph{arrives} at vertex \(v\), since this is similar to one step in Dantzig's well-known simplex algorithm \cite{dan-63}.

 To make use of the fact that certain edges of \(G_D\) might have been added to \(G\) in previous rounds of the \textbf{foreach}-loop in Algorithm~\ref{alg:basic}, the function \texttt{find\_path} first explores whether the current graph \(G\) already contains edges that can serve as the initial part of a suitable path from \(u\) to \(k_x\).
 One would expect that the choice of the order in which pairs are processed in the \textbf{foreach}-loop has some impact on how many edges can be re-used in subsequent rounds.
 We found that ordering the pairs according to increasing distances between them tends to work well in practice.
 Then, in particular, for any elements \(x,y,z \in X\) with \(D(x,y) + D(y,z) = D(x,z)\), no edges will be added when processing the pair \(\{x,z\}\).